jekhi5/ImageProcessor/USEME.md

 ### Setup

 There is one command line argument used in this program.
-Launch the program with `manual` to use input from the console, or use a file path to read input from a text file.
+Launch the program with no arguments to use input from the console, or use a file path to read input from a text file.
 The file path may not contain any spaces.